Diabatic quantum annealing for training energy-based generative models: Conclusion and discussion

-\textit{Acknowledgments}---This work is supported by Institute of Information \& communications Technology Planning \& evaluation (IITP) grant funded by the Korea government (No. 2019-0-00003, Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System), the National Research Foundation of Korea (RS-2023-NR119931,RS-2025-02309510), and the Ministry of Trade, Industry, and Energy (MOTIE), Korea, under the Industrial Innovation Infrastructure Development Project (Project No. RS-2024-00466693).
+\textit{Acknowledgments}---This work is supported by Institute of Information \& communications Technology Planning \& evaluation (IITP) grant funded by the Korea government (No. 2019-0-00003, Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System), the National Research Foundation of Korea (RS-2023-NR119931,RS-2025-02309510), the Ministry of Trade, Industry, and Energy (MOTIE), Korea, under the Industrial Innovation Infrastructure Development Project (RS-2024-00466693), and by Korean ARPA-H Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Korea (RS-2025-25456722).